 The problem reportedly persists in the Svaneti region where electricity is free due to harsh living conditions.
 Free electricity has drawn quite a lot of enterprises and the area has developed into a Bitcoin mining economy that is also “patronised by high-ranking officials” according to locals quoted by Kommersant daily.
 The locals face frequent power outages.
 Governor of Mestia town in Svaneti, Kakha Zhorzholiani, said:

 “People were without power for almost a week because of Bitcoin mining that caused protests.
 We held talks with miners in one of the villages and agreed that they would stop working.
 But this can repeat tomorrow and the day after tomorrow.”

-Documents that were revealed to the Business daily by David Chapashvili from the Green Energy environmental group states that a mining farm owned by BitFury is supposedly consuming 4 per cent of the entire country’s electricity, the number equals to 389 million kilowatt-hours.
+Documents that were revealed to the Business daily by David Chapashvili from the Green Energy environmental group, states that a mining farm owned by BitFury is supposedly consuming 4 per cent of the entire country’s electricity, which means this number equals to 389 million kilowatt-hours.
 According to Chapashvili, the nation is clueless about the ill-effects cryptocurrency mining on the country’s energy consumption.

 “There are lots of micro-miners,” he said.
 “If you ask a very simple question to the ministry like which sector is consuming [energy] Georgia doesn’t have this kind of analysis.”
 He added, “Actually, in reality we don’t know what’s going on or how many consumers are [mining Bitcoin].”